sujoyroyskr/Smart-Grid-Data-Analysis/README.md

 remaining appliances can help us in order remove noise and helps us to improve our accuracy.

-After, pre-processing the data and further implementing it to NILM, we got an improved accuracy for the fridge and microwave to be 63% and 72%.
+After, pre-processing the data and further implementing it to NILM, we were able to get an improved accuracy.
 So, finally we are having a list of appliances the are being used in a household along with it’s energy consumption.